 Next thing I knew, the limo stopped infront of the Eiffel tower, Brian ushered me out.
 And, BAM.
 I was surrounded by a MOB of people taking our picture, a violenist starts playing music (I really had to take a double glance, because I wasn’t sure if he was playing for US or if he was just a street vendor- turned out he was there for US!) and Brian asks me to dance… we danced to our first song (we ever danced to)- Its a Wonderful World by Louis Armstrong. then, Brian ushered a bunch of words that I cannot even remember (don’t worry, I asked him to repeat them at dinner, but then he told me he had it all planned out what he was going to say, but then got nervous and he couldn’t remember what he said! ha, ha!
 So, he told me what he thought he said.) and he was down on one knee with a very sparkly ring.
 People started taking our pictures, people I don’t even know, but that have a photo of Brian proposing and I DON’T (dang, why didn’t I ask someone to take a picture!).
 Then, Brian exclaims I screamed YES! right away and that was that!

 Wowee, this is not a great shot of my hand, but here is the ring, and I love it!
 I wish I had grown my nails out a bit and polished them, but oh well!

-We had dinner at Eiffel tower (well, we had to wait in line, take an elevator up to the restaurant) and sat down and here was the view from our table.
+We had dinner at 58 Tour Eiffel inside the Eiffel tower.
+It took awhile to get inside to get inside the Eiffel tower (well, we had to wait in line, take an elevator up to the restaurant) and sat down and here was the view from our table.
 Gorgeous!

 Picture of me right after we sat down.
 I look just a little happy.
 Ha!